tomster/py-transmission/test/README.rst

 The Python Transmission Client module is a **Python API** for the `Transmission Bit TorrentClient <http://transmission.m0k.org/index.php>`_.

+**NOTE** This package is considered deprecated, as it only works with Transmission version 1.2.x, which still used sockets to communicate with the transmission daemon.
+If you're looking for python bindings that work with current versions of Transmission, look at `transmissionrpc <http://pypi.python.org/pypi/transmissionrpc/>`_.

 Why Python bindings for Transmission?
 *************************************